 It is the Board's policy that Directors do not have service contracts, but new Directors are provided with a letter of appointment.
 At each AGM the Directors are presented for re-election to the shareholders of the Company.
-Mr G Baird will not be presented for re-election at the AGM.

 Company Performance